co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-software.md

 ![img](https://i.postimg.cc/pdcgK95g/image.png)

-And, if you aren't up for doing math in the terminal, there is also an extremely powerful [GUI Version](http://qalculate.github.io/).
+And, if you aren't up for doing math in the terminal, there is also an equally powerful [GUI Version](http://qalculate.github.io/).